erdi/webdriver-binaries-gradle-plugin/README.md

 There is no need to call the above tasks directly because the plugin interweaves them into the build lifecycle by configuring all `org.gradle.api.tasks.testing.Test` tasks to depend on them.

-Note that a configure task for a given driver binary is skipped unless a version of the binary for that particular driver is specified using a `webdriverBinaries` extension property.
+Note that a configure task for a given driver binary is skipped unless a version of the binary for that particular driver is specified using one of the properties of `webdriverBinaries` extension.

-When a configuration task it is executed it adds a system property specific for the given driver setting the path to the downloaded binary as its value to all `org.gradle.api.tasks.testing.Test` tasks in the project so that the binary location is picked up when running the tests.
+When a configuration task is executed it modifies configuration of system properties for all `org.gradle.api.tasks.testing.Test` tasks in the project so that the location of the WebDriver binary location is picked up when the driver is being initialized.
+That is, it adds a system property with a name specific to the given driver and a value being the path to the downloaded binary.

 ### Integration with Idea JUnit plugin (com.energizedwork.idea-junit)